Mandatory licensing - houses in multiple occupation

-With effect from 1 October 2018 mandatory licensing of HMOs will be extended so that smaller properties used as HMOs in England which house 5 people or more in 2 or more separate households will in many cases require a licence.
+Mandatory licensing of HMOs has be extended (from 01 October 2018) so that smaller properties used as HMOs in England which house 5 people or more in 2 or more separate households will in many cases require a licence.
 For further information and as a starter, visit the .

-The council is not currently operating any additional or selective HMO licensing scheme.
+The council is not currently operating any additional or selective HMO licensing schemes.